Cindy's Swim School London logo

 Can newborn babies swim?

-Can newborn babies swim?
-We haven’t met one yet!
-Although a newborn up to three months old isn’t capable of blowing bubbles and kicking across the pool, swimming is essential in helping your little one’s muscles and joints loosen, after being cramped up inside mom’s tummy for so many months, not to mention, that the feeling of a warm wet surrounding is particularly calming to them, as it brings them back to what they know and feel safe in.
+A newborn up to three months old isn’t capable of blowing bubbles and kicking across the pool, but newborn swimming is brilliant in helping your little one’s muscles and joints loosen, after being cramped up inside mom’s tummy for so many months.
+The feeling of a warm wet surrounding is particularly calming to them, as it brings them back to what they know and feel safe in.
 With the right swimming programme, your baby will be guided through every developmental stage, learning things as they are ready along the way, whilst loosening up, gaining coordination and building muscles and confidence in their fun swimming lessons!
+Click for more questions answered about newborn swimming.

 And as we have all experienced in our own learning journeys, repetition and layering are key to gaining a strong and confident understanding of whatever we learn.
 The same goes for babies, especially babies, as this is exactly how they have to learn everything!